LSDeia/manga-dl/README.md

 If evince can't read the archive :

-* The manga name isn't good, the script won't tell you, (check on mangasee123.com the url of your manga)
+* The manga name isn't good, the script won't tell you, (check your manga url on https://mangasee123.com)

 * Your chapter isn't already existing